7 steps to migrate ECM systems to the cloud Top 8 enterprise content management challenges to avoid

 6 enterprise content management best practices for deployment

-Although enterprise content management deployment is a large undertaking, organizations can follow best practices to avoid common pitfalls.
+Although the deployment of enterprise content management systems is a large undertaking, organizations can follow some best practices to avoid common pitfalls.

 1. Start with a content strategy

-An ECM deployment should start with a plan.
-Content managers should consider their organization's long-term goals to determine which ECM features, such as AI and machine learning algorithms, to include in the plan.
+A successful ECM implementation should start with a plan.
+Content managers should consider their organization's long-term goals to determine which ECM features to include in the plan.
+Some ECM platform features and considerations might include AI and machine learning algorithms, for instance.

-Ultimately, a content strategy depends on an organization's specific needs and vision.
-Content managers without a strategy could waste time and money on systems that don't benefit their organizations.
+Ultimately, a content management strategy depends on an organization's specific needs and vision.
+Content managers without a strategy could waste time and money on systems that don't benefit their organizations' document management and business processes.

 2. Consider the content lifecycle

-A content lifecycle is a multi-stage process that business documents undergo from creation to retirement.
-Content managers should examine the workflows and processes within their organization's content lifecycle to decide how an ECM system could optimize them.
+An organization's content lifecycle involves a multi-stage management process in which business documents are captured, archived and, in some cases, retired.
+Content managers should examine the workflows and processes within their organization's content lifecycle to decide how the ECM software could optimize them.

 Chart of six best practices for enterprise content management deployment